COVID-19 statistics. | SMN NEWS

-PHILIPSBURG:--- As of March 11th, there were nine (9) persons who tested positive for COVID-19; however eleven (11) persons have recovered; bringing the total active cases to fifty (50) of which six (6) are locals, seventeen (17) are tourists and twenty-seven (27) persons are awaiting classification.
-The total number of confirmed cases has increased to nine thousand six hundred fourteen (9614).
+PHILIPSBURG:--- As of March 18th, there were four (4) persons who tested positive for COVID-19; however four (4) persons have recovered; bringing the total active cases to twenty-four (24) of which six (6) are locals, ten (10) are tourists and eight (8) persons are awaiting classification.
+The total number of confirmed cases has increased to nine thousand six hundred thirty-seven (9637).

-The Collective Prevention Services (CPS) are monitoring forty-nine (49) people in home isolation.
+The Collective Prevention Services (CPS) are monitoring twenty-three (23) people in home isolation.
 One (1) patient is hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at eighty-five (85).

 The number of ...